shibukawa/oktavia_web/pages/doc/tutorial.rst

 Create Your own Index File
 ==========================

-Now Oktavia provides an index generator tool from HTML document, ``oktavia-mkindex``.
-Let's try creating index of Python document.
+Now Oktavia provides an index generator tool from HTML documents, ``oktavia-mkindex``.
+Let's try creating an index of a Python document.
 Before trying this, you should install Mercurial.

 You can clone Python's repository like this: